meyerjac/EarthquakeMadness/README.md

 ## Technologies Used

 _This app is built extensively in the IDE Android Studios; this means that I am writing the bulk of this program in Java, while the UI is styled in mostly in XML.
-I imported Square's okhttp3 library to handle API calls, and Butterknife to handle view binding._
+I imported Square's okhttp3 library to handle API calls, and Butterknife to handle view binding.
+I imported numerous library's for testing._

 ### License